Oberstmarschall/tag_creator/README.md

 ## Configuration

 Use --help option to see available scripts options.
-You can provide custom configuration file to change default majority-to-type match to change the script behaviour.
+You can provide a custom configuration file to change the default majority-to-type match to change the script behaviour.
-Default configuration file is located [here](tag_creator/configuration.yml)
+Default configuration file is located [here](tag_creator/configuration.yml) Be aware that configs will not be joined when you provide new config file.